 "Perhaps it would be wiser to keep Major Kira and alcohol far, far away from each other," he said as they took the lift back to their own quarters.

 He shook his head in disapproval.
-But she noticed that he could not hide a smile.
+But she noticed that he couldn't hide a smile.

 "I was remembering how she tried to drown Quark in that vat of Kanar."